Twitter event networks and the Superstar model: Analysis of a special two-type branching process

 Now the counting process $Z(t)=|\BP(t)|$ evolves by jumps of size one with

-where $c_B(v,t)$ denotes the number of blue children of vertex $v$ at time $t$.
-The number of blue vertices can be written as $B(t) = \sum_{v\in \FF(t)} c_v(b;t)$ since every blue vertex is an offspring of a unique vertex in $\BP(t)$ and is counted exactly once in this sum.
-Thus using the rate description, we get the conditional expectation
+where $c_B(v,t)$ always denotes the number of blue children of vertex $v$ at time $t$.
+The number of blue vertices can be written as $B(t) = \sum_{v\in\BP(t)} c_B(v,t)$ since every blue vertex is an offspring of a unique vertex in $\BP(t)$. {{Using \eqref{eqn:dzt-evol-eqn} results in}}